Updated on 02/07/17

-As noted above, silver is more closely correlated to stocks because of its role in industry, so your precious metals portfolio can benefit from a diversification into gold.
+As noted above, silver is more closely correlated to stocks because of its role in the industry, so your precious metals portfolio can benefit from a diversification into gold.

 In fact, the World Gold Council recently found that gold’s correlation to stocks actually drops during a recession.